subprocezz/cryptography-tools/README.md

 ## Overview

-This project provides a set of classic cryptographic algorithms implemented in Python, specifically focusing on three ciphers: Caesar Cipher, Vigenère Cipher, and Scytale Cipher.
+This project provides a set of classic cryptographic algorithms implemented in Python, specifically focusing on three ciphers: Caesar Cipher, Vigenère Cipher, and Nihilist cipher.
 Each algorithm allows for encryption and decryption of text, as well as brute-force attacks to find keys.

 ## Table of Contents